niketan8928/skillconnect1/README.md

 ## 📋 License

-**DevOverflow** is open source software [licensed as MIT](https://opensource.org/license/mit/) and is free to use — See [LICENSE](https://github.com/ladunjexa/nextjs14-devoverflow/blob/main/LICENSE) for more details.
+**skillconnect** is open source software [licensed as MIT](https://opensource.org/license/mit/) and is free to use — See [LICENSE](https://github.com/ladunjexa/nextjs14-skillconnect/blob/main/LICENSE) for more details.